I needed a new milk frother for my morning coffee, so I went to my favorite ecommerce store to buy one.

 Wanna use social proof and be cost-effective in your marketing?

 Give micro-influencers a try.
+So who are these micro-influencers?
 These are influencers with 10k-100k followers.
 This means that they have a solid social influence in a specific area.

 You can use their social influence by sponsoring them.
 They can promote your brand on their page in exchange for products or coupon codes.